fzqneo/ByteSlice/README.md

 make -j4
 ```

-NOTE: The default build type is `debug`, which may not give optimal performance.
+NOTE: The default build type is `debug`, which may not give optimal
+performance.

-# Running Examples
+# Running examples

 Example programs are in 'example/' directory.